 Take a little time out of your next Nashville vacation to enjoy the sights, sounds, and culture of the city while aboard this fantastic 45-Minute Carriage Ride; breathing fresh air into the tours of the city, guests will be treated to a wonderful sightseeing excursion.

-One of the most famous honky tonks in the city, Tooties Orchid Lounge is full of historic memorabilia and features some of the best live musical acts in Nashville.
+One of the most famous honky tonks in the city, Tootsie's Orchid Lounge is full of historic memorabilia and features some of the best live musical acts in downtown Nashville, Tennessee.

-Tootsie loved music and helped the struggling artists who took the stage each night often slipping money into their pockets.
-It is also said that she kept a cigar box behind the counter full of IOU's where she had given free food and drinks away to the down on their luck performers.
-Each year members of the Grand Ole Opry would get together and pay off all the IOU's so Tootsie wouldn't loose any money.
+Tootsie loved music and loved to help the struggling artists who took the stage each night, often slipping money into their pockets.
+It is also said that she kept a cigar box behind the counter full of IOUs from when she had given free food and drinks away to the down-on-their-luck performers.
+Each year members of the Grand Ole Opry would get together and pay off all the IOUs so Tootsie's place wouldn't lose any money.

-Tootsies Orchid Lounge is a true Nashville honky tonk.
-With its rich history it continues to serve as a platform for artists on the rise and keeps the crowds entertained with true Nashville sounds.
+Tootsies Orchid Lounge is a true Nashville honky-tonk.
+With its rich history, it continues to serve as a platform for country artists on the rise and keeps the crowds entertained with true Nashville sound.